upiterbarg/upiterbarg.github.io/index.md

 I'm interested in **large generative models** that can solve hard tasks in settings like **code synthesis, reasoning, decision-making, and open-ended interaction**.
 Recently, I've been thinking about:

 * How should we train language/vision-language models to exhibit better inference-time trade-offs between performance and computational budget?
-Can inference truly close the performance gap between models of different scales?
+Can inference close the performance gap between models of different scales?

 * What is the most efficient way to generate synthetic date for improving language model capabilities?